pockethost/pockethost/packages/pockethost.io/src/docs/faq.md

 PocketHost is free until v1.0.
 Plans are being discussed in [#44](https://github.com/benallfree/pockethost/issues/44).

 Overall, the goal is to provide on-demand instances with realtime capabilities for around $20/mo.

+## What happens when I reach my minutes / rate / something?

+Until v1.0, nothing happens.

+## How does outgoing email work?

+For now, you have to set up your own outgoing email (SES recommended). [#24](https://github.com/benallfree/pockethost/issues/24) is tracking our long-term plan for supporting outgoing SMTP with zero configuration.
+See [#154](https://github.com/benallfree/pockethost/discussions/154) for more discussion.

+## How does S3 storage work?

+PocketHost doesn't do anything special for S3.
+If you want to use S3 for your instance, you can set it up just as you would with a normal PocketBase setup.
+That said, you probably don't need to because our infrastructure already hosts your static assets efficiently.

+Depending on user demand, PocketHost may even push static assets out to a CDN automatically.
+We will probably support this at some point.